theopauw/tablemtnmap/README.md

 Data: Trails obtained from the [OpenStreetMap](https://www.openstreetmap.org/) roads layer as downloaded from [BBBike](https://extract.bbbike.org/).
 I cleaned it up a bit in QGIS and uploaded it to PostGIS.
 It is served through [MapServer](https://mapserver.org/) and [MapCache](https://mapserver.org/mapcache/index.html#mapcache) as vector tiles (MVT).
 Satellite backdrop from [Mapbox](https://docs.mapbox.com/data/tilesets/reference/mapbox-satellite/).

-## User profile app

-This app adds  some features to the admin page and user model, and a simple OpenLayers map showing the stored location of all users (for an admin user) or the current user (everyone else).

 ## Server and software